 Phoenix Contact Miniature Circuit Breakers

-Phoenix Contact miniature circuit breakers are designed to protect devices from short circuit or overload situations.
+Phoenix Contact miniature circuit breakers are designed to protect devices from overload and short circuit situations.
 Device circuit breakers selectively shut down the faulty circuit while all other system parts remain in operation.
 There are three different types of device circuit breakers.
 They are: electronic, thermomagnetic and thermal device circuit breakers.
 The difference lies in their tripping techniques and behavior.

 Electronic device circuit breakers trip within a few milliseconds, the shortest possible time.
 Thermomagnetic device circuit breakers have a tripping time that depends on the type of overload, and thermal device circuit breakers trip more quickly as the overload increases.